Buffer overflow: Choice of programming language

-Languages that are strongly typed and do not allow direct memory access, such as COBOL, Java, Python, and others, prevent buffer overflow from occurring in most cases.
-Many programming languages other than C or C++ provide runtime checking and in some cases even compile-time checking which might send a warning or raise an exception when C or C++ would overwrite data and continue to execute further instructions until erroneous results are obtained which might or might not cause the program to crash.
+Languages that are strongly typed and do not allow direct memory access, such as COBOL, Java, Eiffel, Python, and others, prevent buffer overflow in most cases.
+Many programming languages other than C or C++ provide runtime checking and in some cases even compile-time checking which might send a warning or raise an exception, while C or C++ would overwrite data and continue to execute instructions until erroneous results are obtained, potentially causing the program to crash.
 Examples of such languages include Ada, Eiffel, Lisp, Modula-2, Smalltalk, OCaml and such C-derivatives as Cyclone, Rust and D. The Java and .NET Framework bytecode environments also require bounds checking on all arrays.
-Nearly every interpreted language will protect against buffer overflows, signaling a well-defined error condition.
-Often where a language provides enough type information to do bounds checking an option is provided to enable or disable it.
+Nearly every interpreted language will protect against buffer overflow, signaling a well-defined error condition.
+Languages that provide enough type information to do bounds checking often provide an option to enable or disable it.
 Static code analysis can remove many dynamic bound and type checks, but poor implementations and awkward cases can significantly decrease performance.
-Software engineers must carefully consider the tradeoffs of safety versus performance costs when deciding which language and compiler setting to use.
+Software engineers should carefully consider the tradeoffs of safety versus performance costs when deciding which language and compiler setting to use.

 Use of safe libraries

 The problem of buffer overflows is common in the C and C++ languages because they expose low level representational details of buffers as containers for data types.
-Buffer overflows must thus be avoided by maintaining a high degree of correctness in code which performs buffer management.
-It has also long been recommended to avoid standard library functions which are not bounds checked, such as gets, scanf and strcpy.
+Buffer overflows can be avoided by maintaining a high degree of correctness in code that performs buffer management.
+It has also long been recommended to avoid standard library functions that are not bounds checked, such as gets, scanf and strcpy.
 The Morris worm exploited a gets call in fingerd.

-Well-written and tested abstract data type libraries which centralize and automatically perform buffer management, including bounds checking, can reduce the occurrence and impact of buffer overflows.
-The two main building-block data types in these languages in which buffer overflows commonly occur are strings and arrays; thus, libraries preventing buffer overflows in these data types can provide the vast majority of the necessary coverage.
-Still, failure to use these safe libraries correctly can result in buffer overflows and other vulnerabilities; and naturally, any bug in the library itself is a potential vulnerability.
+Well-written and tested abstract data type libraries that centralize and automatically perform buffer management, including bounds checking, can reduce the occurrence and impact of buffer overflows.
+The primary data types in languages in which buffer overflows are common are strings and arrays.
+Thus, libraries preventing buffer overflows in these data types can provide the vast majority of the necessary coverage.
+However, failure to use these safe libraries correctly can result in buffer overflows and other vulnerabilities, and naturally any bug in the library is also a potential vulnerability.
 "Safe" library implementations include "The Better String Library", Vstr and Erwin.
 The OpenBSD operating system's C library provides the strlcpy and strlcat functions, but these are more limited than full safe library implementations.

-In September 2007, Technical Report 24731, prepared by the C standards committee, was published; it specifies a set of functions which are based on the standard C library's string and IO functions, with additional buffer-size parameters.
-However, the efficacy of these functions for the purpose of reducing buffer overflows is disputable; it requires programmer intervention on a per function call basis that is equivalent to intervention that could make the analogous older standard library functions buffer overflow safe.
+In September 2007, Technical Report 24731, prepared by the C standards committee, was published.
+It specifies a set of functions that are based on the standard C library's string and IO functions, with additional buffer-size parameters.
+However, the efficacy of these functions for reducing buffer overflows is disputable.
+They require programmer intervention on a per function call basis that is equivalent to intervention that could make the analogous older standard library functions buffer overflow safe.